Updated: Jul 28

 Her work previously at the Youth Passion Project is not only a showing factor of her strong leadership, Vani is also highly passionate about women’s activism which can be seen through her work at Girl Up, where she has performed lectures pertaining to women’s rights and equality.

 Vani will oversee all the programs and initiatives that allow the Youth Passion Project to successfully execute its mission.
-Joining Vani in Administration is an excellent team composed of Utku Melemetci, Vice-President of Technology; Trinity Tran, Director of Technological Design; Unnathi Kumar, Director of Software Engineering; Kaitlyn Zhang, Director of Web Development; Thomas DiLorenzo, Director of Enrollment; Cali Dutta, Director of Student Experience; and Vikram Rao, Director of Human Resources & Selection.
+Joining Vani in Administration is an excellent team composed of Utku Melemetci, Director of Technology; Trinity Tran, Director of Technological Design; Unnathi Kumar, Director of Software Engineering; Vikram Rao, Director of Human Resources & Selection; Thomas DiLorenzo, Manager of Student Services; and Cali Dutta, Manager of Enrollment.

 VICE PRESIDENT of INNOVATION: FOLA ELEKOLUSI